Bracco Italiano

 About the Bracco Italiano

-Standing 21 to 27 inches tall and weighing 55 to 90 pounds, the Bracco Italiano is a large-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 21 to 27 inches tall and weighing 55 to 90 pounds, the Bracco Italiano is a large-sized dog.
+Their distinctive long, low-set pendulous ears and pronounced dewlap give them a noble, hound-like appearance unique among pointing breeds.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview